aeternity/infrastructure/README.md

 source refresh-secrets.sh
 ```

-***Note***: Using `source` is the only way to have all variables set-up correctly.
-Running the script with `bash`, `./`, or adding the commands as Makefile rule **WILL NOT* work.
+***Note*** Using `source` is the only way to have all variables set-up correctly.
+Running the script with `bash`, `./`, or adding the commands as Makefile rule **WILL NOT** work.
 Only `source` will be executed in the same shell process as your active terminal.
 Running it in any other way will not set required variables and your Vault session will be broken.

 ## Docker image